TheKarmicChaos/KarmicHud/README.md

 * Download GCFScape
 * Use it to open 'C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\tf2_misc_dir.vpk' and extract the necessary updated files listed below from '\scripts\' and '\resources\'
 * In your custom usermod directory, replace 'scripts\hudanimations_tf.txt' with the updated version.
-* Copy the updated 'scripts/hudlayout.res' file & rename it to 'hudlayout_base.res', then use it to replace your existing 'scripts\hudlayout_base.res' file. **DO NOT replace the existing 'scripts/hudlayout.res' file.**
+* Copy the updated 'scripts\hudlayout.res' file & rename it to 'hudlayout_base.res', then use it to replace your existing 'scripts\hudlayout_base.res' file. **DO NOT replace the existing 'scripts\hudlayout.res' file.**
 * replace the contents of your 'resources\ui_base\ui\' directory with the updated files from '\resources\ui\'

 If the HUD is still broken, that means Valve made an incompatible change to a very very old res file (which they basically never do).
 New res files should still be completely compatible with the existing HUD elements.